BIRTHPLACE OF OUR NATION

 The place where New Zealand's nationhood was founded.

 Paihia is described as ‘the Jewel of the Bay of Islands’ and is the main tourist hub.
 It is about a 20 minute drive south from Kerikeri and a short boat trip directly across Pomare Bay to the historic town of Russell — one of New Zealand’s earliest Pākehā settlements.
 Originally known as Kororāreka, Russell was an important shore station for shipping in the early 1800s with a notorious reputation for lawlessness.
 Jean Baptiste Pompallier established a Roman Catholic mission there in 1842 , which is New Zealand’s oldest industrial and rammed earth building.

 Nearby to the north of Paihia is the historic Waitangi Treaty Grounds — the place where Māori chiefs first signed their accord with the British Crown (the Treaty of Waitangi), New Zealand’s founding document.
 The original Treaty House was pre-cut in Sydney from Australian hardwood and shipped to New Zealand for assembly on site in 1834 (New Zealand’s first pre-fabricated house).
 Retail, residential and commercial areas lie to the west of Paihia waterfront and just a 10 minute drive to the south is the town of Opua — with port, marina, vehicular ferry and the ‘Pou Herenga Tai’ Cycle Trail start or finish point.
-The combined population, including the Rawhiti surrounds, is about 7,000 residents.
+The estimated population, including the Rawhiti surrounds, is 7,000.

 KAIKOHE, WAIPOUA & THE HOKIANGA